 Alabama is known for being a kayaker’s paradise.
-Not only does the state have kayaker-friendly weather year-round, but it is also home to 132,000 miles of waterways that you can choose from when picking your next place to paddle.
+The state has kayaker-friendly weather year-round, and it is also home to 132,000 miles of waterways that you can choose from when picking your next place to paddle.

-You’ll also find a good mix of whitewater rivers and creeks along with tranquil lakes and winding waterways that allow you to choose your adventure based upon your skill level and how you feel that day.
+You’ll also find a good mix of whitewater rivers and creeks, along with tranquil lakes and winding waterways that allow you to choose your adventure based on your skill level and how you feel that day.

-One of the reasons people flock to the state for kayaking is that the calmer waters provide a fantastic opportunity to see the diverse range of wildlife.
+One of the reasons people flock to the state for kayaking is that the calmer waters provide a fantastic opportunity to see a diverse range of wildlife.

 Alabama waterways hold 38% of North America’s fish species, and you’ll be able to spot turtles, snakes, and even a possible manatee as you paddle along the different bodies of water.